 - 1/4 teaspoon dried leaf thyme

-- 2 cups fish stock or shrimp stock
+- 2 cups fish stock (or shrimp stock)

-- 2 pounds crawfish tails, peeled
+- 2 pounds crawfish tails (peeled)

-- Garnish: chopped fresh parsley
+- Garnish: fresh parsley (chopped)

 Cook, stirring constantly until the mixture is a deep brown.
 Keep the heat low and stir constantly to prevent scorching, creating a Louisiana roux.